 Content audits are eye-opening — they can show navigation and content architecture problems you never noticed before.
 For example: “Huh, why DO we have individual contact pages for each service line section?
 Maybe we can consolidate the information into side panels on the pages.”

 The goal is to eliminate redundant content and extra clicks while providing content that’s not only useful but also interesting and engaging — the successful formula that will keep consumers on your site longer.
 Users who spend more time on your site tend to be more engaged in the long run: Studies show that when you keep a user on your site for at least 3 minutes, they’re twice as likely to return later.

 See this article for more: “Web Writing and Information Architecture: Why it Matters”

 Need More Content Auditing Help?

-We like to think of ourselves as the, ahem, Marie Kondo of content audits.
+We like to think of ourselves as the, ahem, Marie Kondo of decluttering websites.
 Explore some of our previous blog posts for more tips on decluttering and tidying your website.